chenzhihan2020/GAN-Metrics/README.md

 # GAN Metrics

-This repository provides the code for [An empirical study on evaluation metrics of generative adversarial networks](https://arxiv.org/abs/1806.07755).
+This repository provides the code for octave conlution in GAN and evaluation.
+Evalution code is modified from https://github.com/xuqiantong/GAN-Metrics Original DCGAN code is from https://github.com/eriklindernoren/PyTorch-GAN/blob/master/implementations/dcgan/dcgan.py We implemented octave convolution in DCGAN and modified evaluation on different GANs.

 Requirement
 ------